Grades are entered by instructors using E-Services/Grade & LDA Entry. The Office of the Registrar processes all grade transactions at the University.

 Timing out-no activity

-Note: Once you have posted grades, you will not be able to re-enter them in order to change a grade.
+It is important to note that once you have posted grades, you will not be able to re-enter them in order to change a grade.
 Changes to grades that you have posted need to be made by going to E-Services/Faculty/Change Grade.
 For more information, go to /registrar/documents/electronic_grade_change.pdf